JJBannister/StatisticalLearningGroup/README.md

 # UofC Statistical Learning Study Group
 Public repository for the UofC Statistical Learning study group.
-The group will meet over the summer of 2019 for 13 presentations given by university students and staff on different topics.
-The objective of the group is to develop foundational knowledge and explore new developments in the fields of statistics and machine learning.
+The group met over the summer of 2019 for 12 presentations given by university students and staff on different topics.
+The objective of the group was to develop foundational knowledge and explore new developments in the fields of statistics and machine learning.

-The group is sponsored by the GSA Quality Money Fund, The UofC Biomedical Engineering Graduate Student Commitee (BMEG), and the McCaig Trainee Council (MTC)
+The group was sponsored by the GSA Quality Money Fund and The UofC Biomedical Engineering Graduate Student Commitee (BMEG).

 #### Presenting Members:
 - Jordan Bannister